 Some bookies will offer free bets instead of a deposit bonus.
 Again, the terms will vary from bookmaker to bookmaker: some will offer a free matched bet, where your free bet will be equal to the value of your first bet, while others might give you a selection of free bets simply for placing your first bet.
 Some bookies will also offer free bet offers to existing members, so it is worth checking out the free bet offers than a bookie will give you past simply signing up.

 Another popular offer type is ‘money back’, where you’ll get the value of your bet back, either as a free bet or as cash, if certain conditions are met.
 The terms depend on the offer and the bookie, but examples include money back if your horse loses by a head or less, if a football game results in a 0-0 draw or if one leg of your accumulator loses.
-These offers can give you a good boost as you look to make money from your sports betting.
+These offers can give you a good boost as you look to place your bets with our recommended sports bookmakers.

 Speaking of boosts, another promotion becoming more and more popular is price boosts.
 In these, a bookie offers new members hugely inflated odds on a popular bet, with extra winnings often paid in the form of free bets.
 There are usually limits to the amount that can be bet, but these price boosts can give you a good head start for your sports betting with a new bookmaker.

 We now live in a world where our mobiles are miniature computers - we use them for all of our online needs.
 Bookmakers have risen to this trend, allowing us to bet easily and seamlessly from our mobile devices by adapting their desktop sites into simpler mobile betting sites as well as creating betting apps to meet our on-the-go needs.
 All of the major bookmakers will offer a different experience when you bet on your mobile, giving you the flexibility to know you can place and track your bets whether sitting at home, watching the match at the pub, or out and about.